edwardbirdlab/BALROG-ISO/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-BALROG-ISO (Bacterial Antimicrobial Resistance annOtation of Genomes - ISOlate whole genomes) is a comprehensive high throughput Nextflow pipeline built to utilize next generaion short-reads for the investigation of bacterial antimicrobial resistance (AMR) and its mobility from whole genome sequences of bacterial isolates.
+BALROG-ISO (Bacterial Antimicrobial Resistance annOtation of Genomes - ISOlate whole genome) is a comprehensive high throughput Nextflow pipeline built to utilize next generaion short-reads for the investigation of bacterial antimicrobial resistance (AMR) and its mobility from whole genome sequences of bacterial isolates.
 While AMR characterization is the main goal of BALROG-ISO, it also provides the taxonomic classification, gene identities, and assignment of gene origin (i.e. plasmid or chromosome) for the submitted isolate(s).

 > [!NOTE]
 > Updates to BALROG-ISO may occur periodically to help continually improve the pipeline.
-If you have any requests or recommended changes you'd like to see (i.e. usage with other data types), please reach out via email (edwardbirdlab@gmail.com | edwardbird@ksu.edu) or <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=enhancement&template=feature-request---.md">request feature</a>.
+If you have any requests or recommended changes you'd like to see (i.e. usage with other data types), please reach out via email (edwardbirdlab@gmail.com | edwardbird@ksu.edu) or <a href="https://github.com/edwardbirdlab/BALROG-ISO/issues/new?labels=enhancement&template=feature-request---.md">request feature</a>.
 > <br />
 ><br />
-> If you experience any trouble or find bugs when running BALROG-ISO, please <a href="https://github.com/edwardbirdlab/HT-BALRROG/issues/new?labels=bug&template=bug-report---.md">report issues or bugs</a> and they will be addressed as soon as possible.
+> If you experience any trouble or find bugs when running BALROG-ISO, please <a href="https://github.com/edwardbirdlab/BALROG-ISO/issues/new?labels=bug&template=bug-report---.md">report issues or bugs</a> and they will be addressed as soon as possible.

 <h3 align="center">Not the BALROG pipeline you're looking for?</h3>
  <p align="center">